-Table 6.3.
-KBCs fullfille parameters Flag/Parameter Group Default Description rbcsForcingPeriod PARM01 0.0 Time interval between forcing fields (in seconds), zero means constant-in-time forcing. rbcsForcingCycle PARM01 0.0 Repeat cycle of forcing fields (in seconds), zero means non- cyclic forcing. rbcsForcingOffset PARM01 0.0 Time offset of forcing fields (in seconds, default 0); this is rel- ative to time averages starting at $t = 0$, i.e., the first forcing record/file is placed at (rbcsForcingOffset + rbcsForcingPe- riod)/2; see below for examples. rbcsSingleTimeFiles PARM01 FALSE If .TRUE., forcing fields are given 1 file per rbcsForcingPe- riod. deltaTrbcs PARM01 deltaT- Time step used to compute the iteration numbers for rbcsSin- clock gleTimeFiles = .TRUE rbcsVanishingTime PARM01 If rbcs Vanishing Time > 0, the relaxation strength reduces lin- early to vanish at myTime == rbcsVanishingTime. rbcsIter0 PARM01 0 Shift in iteration numbers used to label files if rbcsSingle- TimeFiles = .
-TRUE. (see below for examples). useRBCtemp, useRBCsalt, PARM01 FALSE Whether to use RBCS for T/S/U/V. useRBCuVel, useRCvVel tauRelaxT, tauRelaxT, tauRe- PARM01 0.0 Timescales in seconds of relaxing in T/S/U/V (τ_T in equation laxT, tauRelaxT above).
-Where mask is 1, relax rate will be 1/tauRelaxT.
-Must 14.11, 44.41.11 be set if the corresponding useRBCxxx is TRUE. relaxMaskFile (irbc) PARM01 1 1 Filename of 3-D file with mask (M{rbc} in equation above).
-1111111101 Need a file for each irbc (1=temperature, 2=salinity, 3=ptracer1, 4=ptracer2, etc).
-If maskLEN is les than the num- ber of tracers, then relaxMaskFile (maskLEN) is used for all remaining tracers. relaxMaskUFile, relaxMaskV- PARM01 1 1 Filename of 3-D file with mask for U/V. File relaxTFile, relaxSFile, relax- PARM01 1 1 Name of file where the field that need to be relaxed to (T{rbc}) in UFile, relaxVFile equation above) is stored.
-The file must contain 3-D records , to match the model domain.
-If rbcsSingleTimeFiles = .
-FALSE., it must have one record for each forcing period.
-Otherwise there must be a separate file for each period and a 10-digit iteration number is appended to the file name (see Table [Timing of RBCS relaxation fields] and examples be- low). useRBCptracers PARM02 FALSE DEPRECATED Use one useRBCpTrNum per tracer instead. useRBCpTrNum (iTrc) PARM02 Whether to use RBCS for the corresponding passive tracer. tauRelaxPTR (iTrc) PARM02 Relaxing timescale for the corresponding ptracer. relaxPtracerFile (iTrc) PARM02 File with relax fields for the corresponding ptracer. return ducert tie (TTIC) 171111102 ' The with foliar fields for the corresponding pulacer.
+Flag/Parameter Group Default Description rbcsForcingPeriod PARM01 0.0 time interval between forcing fields (in seconds), zero means constant-in-time forcing rbcsForcingCycle PARM01 0.0 repeat cycle of forcing fields (in seconds), zero means non- cyclic forcing rbcsForcingOffset PARM01 0.0 time offset of forcing fields (in seconds), relative to time aver- ages starting at $t=0$, i.e., the first forcing record/file is placed at (rbcsForcingOffset + rbcsForcingPeriod)/2; see below for examples rbcsSingleTimeFiles PARM01 FALSE if .TRUE., forcing fields are given one file per rbcsForcing- Period deltaTrbcs PARM01 time step used to compute the iteration numbers for rbcsSin- clock gleTimeFiles = .TRUE. rbcsVanishingTime PARM01 0.0 if rbcsVanishingTime > 0, the relaxation strength reduces lin- early to vanish at myTime == rbcsVanishingTime rbcsIter0 PARM01 0 shift in iteration numbers used to label files if rbcsSingleTime- Files = .TRUE. (see below for examples) useRBCtemp, useRBCsalt, PARM01 FALSE whether to use RBCS for T/S/U/V useRBCuVel, useRBCvVel tauRelaxT, tauRelaxS, tauRe- PARM01 0.0 timescales (in seconds) for relaxing T/S/U/V (τ_T in equation laxU, tauRelaxV above); required if the corresponding useRBCxxx is .TRUE. relaxMaskFile (irbc) PARM01 1 1 filename of 3-D file with mask (M{rbc} above), requires a file for each irbc (1=temperature, 2=salinity, 3=ptracer1, 4=ptracer2, etc); if maskLEN is less than the number of tracers, then relaxMaskFile(maskLEN) is used for all remaining tracers relaxMaskUFile, relaxMaskV- PARM01 1 1 filename of 3-D file with mask for U/V. File relaxTFile, relaxSFile, relax- PARM01 ' ' name of file with 3-D relaxation field values (T{rbc} in equa- UFile, relaxVFile tion above); if rbcsSingleTimeFiles = .FALSE., it must have one record for each forcing period, otherwise there must be a separate file for each period with a 10-digit iteration number appended to the file name (see Table 8.4 and examples below) useRBCpTrNum (iTrc) PARM02 if .TRUE., use RBCS for the corresponding passive tracer tauRelaxPTR (iTrc) PARM02 relaxing timescale (seconds) for the corresponding ptracer relaxPtracerFile (iTrc) PARM02 1 1 file with relaxation field for the corresponding ptracer